Indications

 Many different factors can raise the risk of developing DVT/PE, including but not limited to:

-Some important safety information to know about ELIQUIS is: (1) Do not stop taking ELIQUIS without talking to the doctor who prescribed it for you.
-For patients taking ELIQUIS for atrial fibrillation: stopping ELIQUIS increases your risk of having a stroke.
-Talk to your healthcare team before any surgery, medical, or dental procedures.
-(2) ELIQUIS can cause bleeding, which can be serious, and rarely may lead to death.
+ELIQUIS may cause serious side effects, including: (1) Increased risk of blood clots if you stop taking ELIQUIS.
+ELIQUIS lowers your chance of having a stroke by helping to prevent clots from forming.
+Do not stop taking ELIQUIS without talking to the healthcare provider who prescribed it for you.
+Stopping ELIQUIS increases your risk of having a stroke.
+ELIQUIS may need to be stopped prior to surgery or a medical or dental procedure.
+Your healthcare provider will tell you when you should stop taking ELIQUIS and when you may start taking it again.
+(2) ELIQUIS can cause bleeding, which can be serious, and may lead to death.
 This is because ELIQUIS is a blood thinner medicine that reduces blood clotting.
 While taking ELIQUIS, you may bruise more easily and it may take longer than usual for any bleeding to stop.
-(3) People who take ELIQUIS, and have medicine injected into their spinal or epidural area, or have a spinal puncture, have a risk of forming a blood clot that can cause long-term or permanent loss of the ability to move (paralysis).
-(4) A reaction to ELIQUIS can cause hives, rash, itching, and possibly trouble breathing.
-If you get this reaction, it will usually happen soon after you take a dose of ELIQUIS.
-Get medical help right away if you have sudden chest pain or chest tightness, have sudden swelling of your face or tongue, have trouble breathing, wheezing, or feeling dizzy or faint.
+(3) People who take ELIQUIS and have medicine injected into their spinal and epidural area, or have a spinal puncture, have a risk of forming a blood clot that can cause long-term or permanent loss of the ability to move (paralysis).
+(4) Do not take ELIQUIS if you currently have certain types of abnormal bleeding or have had a severe allergic reaction to ELIQUIS or any of the ingredients.
 This is not a complete list of all important safety information.
-Please see full Important Safety Information, including Boxed WARNINGS, for ELIQUIS (apixaban).
+Please see full Important Safety Information.
 Please see the U.S. Prescribing Information, including Boxed WARNINGS, and the Medication Guide for ELIQUIS (apixaban).

 ELIQUIS is a type of blood thinner medicine known as an anticoagulant.
 Learn more about anticoagulants here.

-Your doctor will decide the duration of your treatment.
-After at least 6 months of treatment for DVT/PE, your doctor may ask you to continue on a lower dose of ELIQUIS to help reduce the risk of them happening again.
+Your healthcare provider will decide the duration of your treatment.
+After at least 6 months of treatment for DVT/PE, your healthcare provider may ask you to continue on a lower dose of ELIQUIS to help reduce the risk of them happening again.
 How long one takes ELIQUIS generally varies from patient to patient.
-Your doctor will decide the appropriate length of treatment for you.
+Your healthcare provider will decide the appropriate length of treatment for you.

-Do not stop taking ELIQUIS without talking to the doctor who prescribed it to you.
+Do not stop taking ELIQUIS without talking to the healthcare provider who prescribed it to you.
 Stopping ELIQUIS increases the risk of blood clots, including stroke and DVT/PE.

-Talk to your healthcare team before any medical procedures.
+Talk to your healthcare provider before any medical procedures.
 ELIQUIS may need to be stopped before surgery, or a medical or dental procedure.
-Your doctor will tell you when you should stop taking ELIQUIS and when you may start taking it again.
-If you have to stop taking ELIQUIS your doctor may prescribe another medicine to help prevent a blood clot from forming.
+Your healthcare provider will tell you when you should stop taking ELIQUIS and when you may start taking it again.
+If you have to stop taking ELIQUIS your healthcare provider may prescribe another medicine to help prevent a blood clot from forming.

 See Important Safety Information below.